Hachiman-bori Canal 八幡堀

-The Hachiman-bori Canal offers relaxing cruises with no rowing required.
+A Japanese boat cruise of Hachiman-bori with no rowing required.
 Just sit back, enjoy the dreamlike atmosphere, and enjoy the scenery and glimpses of Japanese history along the way.

-Omihachiman Station can be reached easily from Kyoto and Osaka via the JR Tokaido-Sanyo Line for Maibara.
+Omihachiman Station can be reached easily from Kyoto and Osaka via JR trains.

-The canal is an excellent spot for viewing cherry blossoms and autumn leaves
+The moat is a good place to see the cherry blossoms and autumn leaves

-One of the best ways to really immerse yourself in everything Hachiman-bori Canal has to offer is to take a cruise.
-Several tour operators offer cruises of varying length.
-The tourist information center at Omihachiman Station is the best place to get detailed information on the cruises available.
-It's also worthwhile asking the staff there to call ahead and book a spot for you.
+One of the best ways to really immerse yourself in the charms of Hachiman-bori is to take a cruise on a traditional boat.
+Several boat operators offer traditional Japanese boat cruises.
+The Tourist Information Centre at Omi Hachiman Station is the best place to get more information on cruises.